← Guides

-That said, the work before eFiling — payroll calculation, data preparation, and the accounting entries that flow from payroll — can be substantially automated.
-That's where most of the manual effort actually lives.
+Either way, the work before the submission (payroll calculation, data preparation, and the accounting entries that flow from payroll) can be substantially automated, and that is where most of the manual effort actually lives.

 What PAYE requires each month